 Portimao is the second largest city of Algarve and is located in the western part of the region.
 The city is ideal for visitors who prefer a relaxed atmosphere, but a place with a lot of permanent residents.
 The main attractive features of the town are its historic buildings due to its former industrial relevance and the interesting gastronomy.
 Portimao cannot be classified as an extraordinary location but it can give you an authentic Portugal experience.

-Why should people stay in Portimao during the winter?
+Why should people stay in Portimao during the fall, winter, or spring?

 Portimao can be a good winter destination for snowbirds as the city has numerous opportunities waiting for you to experience.
 With an interesting history, there are many cultural and archeological sites in the area that you can visit.
 The town is also lively in winter due to the many permanent residents.
 Wintertime gives you the opportunity to go around and do things without a lot of tourists.
 Almost all of the shops and restaurants will be open.
 English is widely spoken.

-Portimao is located close to the sea and has a comfortable climate throughout the year with an average temperature of 17 meter (56 feet).
+Portimao is located close to the sea and has a comfortable climate throughout the year with an average temperature of 17°C - 20°C (63°F - 68°F).
 Summers are warm and dry with lots of sunshine whereas winters are mild but it can get a bit unpredictable with grey rainy days.
 Nights can also get a bit chilly and so, it is advisable to keep appropriate clothing.